behnamazimi/visnap/README.md

 npx visnap test
 ```

-The init command will install visnap and required adapters locally in your project for the best experience.
+The init command installs visnap and required adapters locally in your project.

+## Development

+To contribute to this project, see [CONTRIBUTING.md](./CONTRIBUTING.md) for development setup and guidelines.

 ## Documentation

 📚 **[Full Documentation](https://visnap.dev)** - Complete guides, API reference, and examples

-## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for development setup and guidelines.